julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [STORY BUG] The 'rabble of tired men' are still in the description for _outside_ of the gatehouse even when they've left.
 - [STORY BUG] The picture of Barry Wight appears from nowhere - perhaps a mention in the description would be a good idea.
 - [STORY BUG] Conversation with Bank Teller can be broken.
 Say 'I'd like to deposit some money' and the follow up options are 'No I don't' and 'Yes I do' which don't make any sense.
 Say 'No I don't' and the follow up options are 'Clarence of Davenport' and '' - these aren't right and the second one should never be an empty string!
 - [BUG] In CommonActivity::showNewGameConfirmationDialog() the onClick() method will call createNewGame() in the UI thread - this loads a file which might take some time and may end up in a dreaded 'App Not Responding' error!!!